 Up to this point, model runs have assumed a base year (i.e. a theoretical start date from which impacts are assessed) of 2018 and an end date of 2050.
-In reality, as combined with "global" package interventions.
-The interventions will be delivered at different times.
-To understand the impact of the timing, scenarios where the packages are delivered in different years have been modelled.
+In reality, understand the impact of the timing, scenarios where the packages are delivered in different years have been modelled.
 Several scenarios have been run, reflecting different policy options (e.g. holding back highways and bringing mass transit forward to allow the road fleet time to decarbonise).
 The results of the different phasing scenarios, for the year 2050 at least, are quite similar.

 The results for the scenario we consider to be the most "realistic" (based on our assessment of the likely timelines for delivering the packages) are shown above.
 That said, some scenarios yield guite significant differences in total carbon emissions across the whole modelling period given likely takeup of zero emission vehicles.
 This is explored further in the Decarbonisation Thematic Plan.
 Capital Costs